-Our bodies are very organised, because without it, we would die.
+Our bodies are very organised, because without them, we would die.

 There is a hierarchy of organisation for our bodies, and they are: the Cells, Tissues, Organs, and Organ systems.